Ready. Safe. Go.

-Our plans have been done in collaboration with the Clínica of the University of Navarra and the Hospital Clínic of Barcelona.
+Our plans have been created in collaboration with the Clínica of the University of Navarra and the Hospital Clínic of Barcelona.

 Frequently Asked Questions

 In addition, you’ll go through temperature screening every time you enter campus.
 Face masks and social distancing are obligatory, and we’ve adapted all our spaces to help keep people safe.
 We’ve also implemented thorough cleaning protocols.

 At IESE, we’ve enforced stringent hygiene and preventative measures to minimize any risk of contagion to the greatest extent possible.
-If you’re in a high-risk group and you’d like to come to campus, you must request a medical certificate, in addition to meeting all of our standard requirements for campus access.
+Our protocols are rigorous and safe, and have been approved by health authorities.

 Yes, if you follow our stringent safety measures.
 That means wearing a mask at all times, maintaining distances and respecting occupancy levels in our workrooms.